Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: The quasigeostrophic model

 where $(\cdot)_+=\max(\cdot,0)$.
 Fig. \ref{fig:gpd}(d,e,f) display the threshold (detrended by $\frac{y_0}{L}$), scale parameter $\sigma$, and shape parameter $\xi$.
 Several characteristics are noteworthy.

-\begin{itemize} \item The detrended threshold $\mu-\frac{y_0}{L}$ has a maximum-over-minimum profile similar to the the detrended mean intensity $\ang{R}-\frac{y_0}{L}$, but shifted southward.
-The maximum of $\mu-\frac{y_0}{L}$ is close to the mid-channel maximum in the standard deviation of $R$, perhaps because extremes depend more on variability than on average behavior. \item The GPD scale parameter, $\sigma$ is anti-correlated with $\mu$.
-The constraint $R^*\leq 1$ can explain this, as a higher threshold leaves less room for an expansive tail.
-Mathematically, a GPD tail can be adequately described by two different choices of threshold $(\mu_1,\mu_2)$, and the two corresponding scale parameters will be related by $\sigma_2-\sigma_1=\xi(\mu_2-\mu_1)$.
+\begin{itemize} \item The detrended threshold $\mu-\frac{y_0}{L}$ has a maximum-over-minimum profile similar to the the detrended mean intensity $\langle{R}\rangle-\frac{y_0}{L}$, but shifted southward.
+The maximum of $\mu-\frac{y_0}{L}$ is close to the mid-channel maximum in the standard deviation of $R$, perhaps because extremes depend more on variability than on average behavior. \item As expected for an upper bounded tail, we find $\xi<0$ at all latitudes (Fig. \ref{fig:gpd}f). \item The GPD scale parameter, $\sigma$, is anti-correlated with the (detrended) mean.
+The constraint $R^*\leq 1$ can explain this, as a higher distribution center leaves less room for an expansive tail.
+In addition, the threshold $\mu$ tracks approximately with the mean, and we can understand the anticorrelation mathematically through the non-uniqueness of GPD parameters: the same tail can be adequately described by two different choices of threshold $(\mu_1,\mu_2)$, and the two corresponding scale parameters will be related by $\sigma_2-\sigma_1=\xi(\mu_2-\mu_1)$.
 Only the shape parameter, $\xi$, is invariant with respect to $\mu$.
-For an upper-bounded tail, $\xi<0$ (as verified in Fig. \ref{fig:gpd}f), hence $\sigma$ and $\mu$ vary inversely. \end{itemize}
+Seeing that $\xi$ is negative and varies only slightly with latitude, $\sigma$ and $\mu$ would vary inversely even if the tail itself were not changing. \item The mean appears odd-symmetric and the standard deviation appears even-symmetric about the midline (Fig. \ref{fig:gpd}b,c), which is not surprising given the tracer boundary conditions which transform as $c\mapsto1-c$ when $y\mapsto L-y$, negating the sign of fluctuations but leaving their absolute value constant (or perhaps disrupted slightly by topography).
+However, the GPD parameters are not symmetric (Fig. \ref{fig:gpd}d,e,f), because they describe the \emph{upper} tail of the local $R^*$ distribution, and the transformation $c\mapsto1-c$ swaps the lower and upper tails.
+The subsequent figures (\ref{fig:tail_zoom} and \ref{fig:spaghetti}) demonstrate pronounced skewness, so the upper and lower tails are markedly different.
+These partial symmetries will imprint upon the COAST's latitudinal variation seen later in Figs. \ref{fig:chi2_latdep} and \ref{fig:heatmaps_latdep}. \end{itemize}